Designer and popular decorating-show host Sarah Richardson opened the doors to her eye-poppingly colorful home in Toronto for HGTV Magazine last year.

 She told BC Living, “My house is vividly painted.
 I repainted it before choosing my new designer paint collection for Para feeling that, if I’m going to tell people to embrace colour, I’d better do it myself.
 I was a little terrified, but I’m thrilled with the results; it’s fun and exciting.”

-The bedroom was a calm, neutral space back in 2004, but she told the National Post in an interview titled “Going Taupeless” that she’ll “never ever use browny taupes and beiges” in her house again.
+She told the National Post in an interview titled “Going Taupeless” that she’ll “never ever use browny taupes and beiges” in her house again.

 Sarah says, “Because every room features a bold color, you’re not caught off guard as you move through the house.”